- Parent Category: Working Parents

 - Nursing/tops tanks under a jacket (though it made some people feel frumpy).

-- Anything machine washable “You don't want to accidentally leak or spill breast milk on a dry clean-only blouse and have a stain on your clothes at work the entire day.
+- Anything machine washable.
+“You don't want to accidentally leak or spill breast milk on a dry clean-only blouse and have a stain on your clothes at work the entire day.
 A shirt or blouse that you can quickly dab with some water and will dry is helpful."
+Similarly, another mom says, ""I bring a button up pajama top to keep warm and also I dont care if I get milk on it."

 - If you don't feel like you're pumping enough at first at work, give it a little time before you totally freak out.
 "I've found that my supply has increased as my body has adjusted to me pumping at the same times of day at work, and I think the initial stress of being back was probably not great for my pumping either.
 So, if you get a rough start, know that it can get better."